ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.06-query-rewriting/problem/readme.md

 ```

 - [ ] Update the system prompt to explain that the LLM should generate both keywords and a search query

-  - Add information about generating a search query for semantic search
-  - Explain that the search query can be more general than the keywords
+Add information about generating a search query for semantic search.
+Explain that the search query can be more general than the keywords because it will be used with embeddings rather than keyword matching.

-- [ ] Add a `searchQuery` field to the schema object
+- [ ] Add a `searchQuery` field to the [schema](/PLACEHOLDER/zod-schema) object

 ```ts
 schema: z.object({